 Love milkshakes?
 Make a beeline for the Newport Creamery, a New England ice cream chain that's home of one of Rhode Island’s most iconic drinks, dubiously called the Awful Awful.
 This sinfully rich concoction of milk, flavored syrup, and frozen ice milk is known for its nickname, a shortened version of the slogan “Awful Big, Awful Good.”
 It comes in several sizes and many flavors.

 If your family loves baseball and you visit during the summer, try to catch the local wooden-bat collegiate team in action.
 The Newport Gulls play in downtown Newport, with tickets priced for a cheap family outing.
-(Just $5 per adult and $1 per kid under age 12.)Continue to 9 of 12 below.

 Climb aboard for a one-hour boat ride with Save the Bay Seal Watch Cruises, which cruises around historic Newport Harbor, offering great views of the seals resting on Citing Rock and the Newport Bridge.